Where does obsidian come from?

-Obsidian is very useful, because it will hold a very sharp edge, so it makes good knives and arrowheads and fishhooks and so forth.
+Obsidian is very useful, because it will hold a very sharp edge.
+So obsidian tools make good knives and arrowheads and fishhooks and so forth.
 Even today some surgeons still use obsidian knives in eye surgery.

 Even as much as 200,000 years ago, in the Middle Stone Age, people were already carrying obsidian as much as a hundred miles away to trade.
 In the Late Stone Age (the Neolithic) the reason the town of Catal Huyuk (in what is now Turkey) was so rich, about 8000 BC, was that they were also selling obsidian.

 Learn by doing: check out some obsidian at a rocks and gems store

 Archaeology : Uncovering the Mysteries of Our Past, by Richard Panchyk (2001).
 With twenty-five projects, like counting tree rings, and serializing cars from photographs.